12 Top-Rated Things to Do in London, Ontario

 Now a museum, historic Eldon House was built in 1834 and is a well-preserved reminder of the city's affluent past.
 Set in Harris Park, Eldon is in fact the oldest residence in London, and is well worth a visit.
 Guided tours delve into the history of its owners and the building, which looks much like it would have during its 19th-century heyday.

-The attraction also runs a number of educational programs and workshops throughout the year, as well as seasonal events.
-Be sure to also spend time exploring the property's gardens, as well as Harris Park (the land occupied by the park once belonged to the home).
+This attraction also runs a number of educational programs and workshops throughout the year, as well as seasonal events.
+Be sure to also spend time exploring the property's gardens, as well as Harris Park, which covers a tract of land that once belonged to the home.
 Numerous touring exhibits are also hosted here.

 Address: 481 Ridout Street N, London, Ontario